You are here

 - Mme Alex Lianne Carter, Director of Educational Technology and Innovation

 - Mme Danielle Lamoureux, Assistant Principal of Secondary

 - Mme Kathy Marinakos, Director of Enrolment

 - M. Malcolm Mousseau, Principal of Secondary

-- Mme Amy Murray, Director of Early Childhood
+- Mme Amy Murray, Principal of Early Childhood

-- M. Benoit St-Arneault, Assistant Principal of Secondary
+- M. Benoit St-Arneault, Assistant Principal, Student Engagement and Wellbeing

 Mme Nicola Abrioux-Camirand is our Principal of Elementary.
 Recognized for her ongoing academic work in second language instruction and the benefit of early introduction into French immersion environments, Nicola completed her Masters in Education degree in 2008.